 *Disclosure: Some of the links in this post are affiliate links, meaning I will receive compensation if you purchase a product through one of the links.
 Please note that I only include products I personally support and recommend.*

 It Starts with Quality Bedding…

-It’s really easy to go to the store and buy a cheap comforter to get you through your undergraduate years, but if you are looking for something a little more stylish and fun, then check out this Dusty Blue Trellis bedding set, or this hypoallergenic down alternative comforter that will be sure to keep you warm and cozy.
+It’s really easy to go to the store and buy a cheap comforter to get you through your undergraduate years, but if you are looking for something a little more stylish and fun, then check out this Dusty Blue Trellis bedding set, or this these hypoallergenic down alternative comforters that will be sure to keep you warm and cozy.

 And a Comfy Blanket

 A lot of college dorm rooms won’t have their own thermostat, and that means you are at the mercy of whoever is controlling the temperature for the entire building.
 I remember living in a corner room that was awesome because it had two windows but it was AWFUL in the winter because it go so unbelievably cold.
 I’m talking ice forming on the inside of the window cold (no joke).